certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 _beholden_ to any particular code hosting platform.

 The area where that goal of flexibility requires the most discipline is perhaps _CI_.
-In general, CI can refer to any sort of automation that is triggered by changes in the code base, such as a commit or pull request.
-However, in the context of GitHub, many people equate CI with [GitHub Actions](https://docs.github.com/en/actions), GitHub's own flavor of CI that has grown into an ecosystem.
+In general, CI can refer to any sort of automation that is triggered by changes in the code base, such as a commit or a pull request.
+However, in the context of GitHub, many people equate CI with [GitHub Actions](https://docs.github.com/en/actions), GitHub's own flavour of CI that has grown into an ecosystem.

 The problem with this is that we want whatever runs in CI to be available